bisdn/bisdn.github.io/tools/debugging.md

 and plaform being tested does support the feature.
 Make sure to check the list of known [limitations](https://docs.bisdn.de/limitations.html).

-To ensure that the link state itself is as expected, use `onlpdump -S` to get the state of all port (sample output below).
+To ensure that the link state itself is as expected, use `onlpdump -S` to get the state of all ports (sample output below).
 If the port state and SFP information (not applicable to patch cables) does not correspond to the physical connections, debug the physical connection by adding another cable or try another module, if available.

 ```
 Port  Type            Media   Status  Len    Vendor            Model             S/N